derFinlay/cloudflare-ddns-updater/readme.md

 Enter the following details in the config.yml file.
 It will be "hot reloaded".

-if update_interval is set to 0 the process will only run once
+If update_interval is set to 0 the process will only run once

 ```yaml
 api_key: API_KEY